About the program

 Do I need to audition for the Music Minor with emphasis in Music Technology?

 No. The Music Minor is a great path for those who already have a Major and want to complement it with solid training in technology as it relates to sound and music, but without most of the theoretical and performance requirements of the Major.
 The Music Minor offers access to all our technology courses, as well as the ability to participate in collaborative sound and multimedia projects in the Music program and other departments.
 Students take a minimum of music specific courses.
 Contact the Music Minor Advisor for more details.

 What kind of software do you utilize?

 We use a variety of programs.
 Our methodology is to teach concepts and creative approaches to music and sound projects and develop skills independent of specific technology, which may soon become obsolete.
-We currently have four studios, two dedicated to music synthesis and sound design, two for recording and digital audio editing.
+We currently have four studios, two dedicated to music synthesis and sound design, and two for recording and digital audio editing.
 We use Apple Macintosh computers with professional audio interfaces.
 The synthesis studios are equipped with 8.1 sound systems; Logic; Kyma; Max-MSP; Pro Tools; Bias Peak; Native Instruments software package that includes Reaktor, Digital Performer, and related programs; and a few hardware synthesizers.
-For live sound diffusion we use a 4,000+ Watt (continuous) sound system including eight active 3-way speaker columns, large subwoofer, stage monitors, Yamaha digital console, plus dedicated outboard room EQ and related gear.
+For live sound diffusion we use a 4,000+ Watt (continuous) sound system, including eight active 3-way speaker columns, large subwoofer, stage monitors, Yamaha digital console, plus dedicated outboard room EQ and related gear.